• Postgraduate taught

 These modules will be available to students who have accepted an offer of admission from July onwards, and are designed to give you a basic knowledge of areas which will be covered by the programme throughout the academic year.

-Once you are on campus in September, the programme begins with the Foundations in Financial Technology module, made up of six components that introduce the tools of modern finance, enhance your programming knowledge and help you to develop your commercial awareness and career development skills.
+In September, you will study a foundation module, introducing the tools of modern finance.
+You'll enhance your programming knowledge and develop your commercial awareness and career development skills.

 • Applications of R and Databases for Finance